Aabhyanthara Kuttavaali: Plot

 Sahadevan, a civil engineer employed in a temporary government position, is overjoyed to marry Nayana (Thulasi), the woman of his dreams, in a grand wedding.
 However, his life takes a drastic turn when Nayana files a complaint accusing him and his family of domestic violence and dowry harassment under Section 498A.
 The allegations lead to Sahadevan's arrest and public humiliation, severely impacting his personal and professional life.

 As Sahadevan navigates the legal and social repercussions of the false accusations, he encounters Advocate Anila (Shreya Rukmini), who becomes his legal counsel.
 Throughout the trial, Sahadevan's character and integrity are questioned, and he faces emotional and psychological challenges.
 The film delves into the complexities of legal systems, societal perceptions, and the impact of false allegations on individuals and families.

-In the courtroom, Advocate Vishwanathan (Jagadish) represents Nayana, presenting her case against Sahadevan.
+In the courtroom, Advocate Vishwanathan (Jagadish) represents Nayana.
 The narrative unfolds through various legal proceedings, highlighting the adversities faced by Sahadevan and his struggle to clear his name.
 The film culminates in a poignant resolution, addressing themes of justice, truth, and the consequences of misusing legal provisions.